 "Up to me?
 I don't follow."
 I frown.

 "Either way, the problem on my end is that things have been getting real sloppy lately."
+I shrug again.
+It still is not particularly clear where I fit into this, but the general direction is starting to feel downright ominous.

 "Okaayy," I say slowly.